-Our surf house is typically decorated in the Moroccan style, with exceptional views overlooking the well known surf spots (Panorama point, Hash point and Anchor point … etc) all within five minutes drive.
-We are located only a few metres from the beach with all the comforts of home.
+Our surf house is typically decorated in the Moroccan style, with exceptional views overlooking the well-known surf spots (Panorama point, Hash point, Anchor point, etc.), all within five minutes drive.
+We are located only a few meters from the beach with all the comforts of home.
 Our tranquil house is shared with other surfers, living together in a very relaxed and familiar atmosphere.

-All surf camp meals are prepared by locals.
-Enjoy delicious typical moroccan food, from tagine, couscous, fish, and even a BBQ night.
+Locals prepare all surf camp meals.
+Enjoy delicious typical Moroccan food, from the tagine, couscous, fish, and even a BBQ night.
 We can also accommodate vegetarians and food allergies diet.

-Focusing on activating and enhancing core and upper body strength to improve key surfing skills like pop-ups and paddling
+- Focusing on activating and enhancing core and upper body strength to improve essential surfing skills like pop-ups and paddling

-Balancing poses to increase your body and mind awareness and help improve balance on your surfboard
+- Balancing poses increases your body and mind awareness and helps improve balance on your surfboard.

-Breathing and meditation to ease your mind into a calm relaxed chilled out bliss…
+- Breathing and meditation ease your mind into a calm, relaxed, chilled-out bliss.

-The surf house connects like-minded explorers from all over the world together in a chilled out and relaxed environment.
-This is a place where beginners and seasoned surfers meet new people, share travelling experiences and chill out or party.
+The surf house connects like-minded explorers from all over the world in a chilled-out and relaxed environment.
+This is a place where beginners and seasoned surfers meet new people, share travel experiences, and chill out or party.
 Everyone is welcomed as part of the family.

-From the moment you arrive in Taghazout you will feel deeply in touch with Moroccan life.
-Our packages also includes visits to the Souk (traditional markets), Paradise Valley and Hammam (steam room where Moroccans habitually go each week to clean themselves).
+From the moment you arrive in Taghazout, you will feel deeply in touch with Moroccan life.
+Our packages also include visits to the Souk (traditional markets), Paradise Valley, and Hammam (a steam room where Moroccans habitually go each week to clean themselves).